Split, Croatia: Swimming and water sports

-Picigin is a traditional local sport (originating in 1908), played on the famous sandy Bačvice beach.
+Picigin is a traditional local sport (originating in 1908), played on the sandy Bačvice beach.
 It is played in very shallow water (just ankle-deep) with a small ball.
 Picigin is played by five players.
 The ball is the peeled tennis ball.
 There is a tradition of playing picigin in Split on New Year's Day, regardless of the weather conditions, in spite of the sea temperature rarely exceeding 15 °C.